Home » Articles » Out and About » Family Walks » Climb to the top of Munibung Hill. The view is spectacular!

 Munibung Hill’s history

-Walk the footsteps of our traditional land owners the Awabakal people and respect their presence on this land.
-With its 360 degrees vantage point, Munibung Hill was a valued place for the Dreamtime story.
+Walk in the footsteps of our traditional land owners the Awabakal people and respect their presence on this land.
+With its 360-degree vantage point, Munibung Hill was a valued place for the Dreamtime story.
 The story tells of when the serpent brought water into the lake over 6,000 years ago.
 The Awabakal people named it ‘Konakonaba’ and used it to source ochre.

 Ochre is used in Australian Indigenous art.